 When you journey off the ship, you want to be able to take the essentials with you.
 Therefore, a lightweight backpack or beach bag can come in handy.
 Each day you can take only what you need for that day’s adventures.
 Make sure whatever bag you choose has plenty of storage and pockets.

 Seasickness pills or bands

 If you haven’t cruised before, you may not know if you’re prone to seasickness.
 Even if you have cruised before, your experience can differ from trip to trip, and it’s safest to be prepared.
 Medication works well, but some people prefer bands, which work using acupressure.
-Again, seasickness pills will likely be available in a ship’s reception or shop, but it will be more cost effective if you purchase seasickness provisions ahead of time.
+Again, seasickness pills will likely be available in a ship’s reception or shop, but you can save precious vacation time if you purchase seasickness provisions ahead of time.

-It’s smart to bring something light to wrap up in at night when you’re on the water, as it can get cold.
-Comfort should be your first priority on your cruise!
-Even if you’re booking a cruise in the summer, it’s best to make sure you have what you need if it’s chilly in the dining room, or you want to relax under the stars and it’s a bit windy.
+It’s smart to think about the climates you will be in, and comfort should be your first priority.
+Even if you’re booking a cruise to a warmer climate, it’s best to make sure you have what you need if it’s chilly in the dining room, or you want to relax under the stars and it’s a bit windy.

 This isn’t a must-have item, but they can be fun to have on hand when you’re traveling on the ship, especially if you’re on a river cruise.
 Binoculars bring the shore to you!
 Check out local architecture, wildlife, and landscapes in whichever city you’re passing through.

-When all is said and done, do remember not to overpack.
+When all is said and done, avoid overpacking.
 On a ship, space is a consideration.
 Keep in mind the size of your cabin, the length of your trip, and what you’ll really need while you’re on vacation.
 It’s great to be prepared for emergency situations, but you can probably keep your encyclopedias at home!